Should You Buy Los Angeles Real Estate in 2026?

 Inventory Is Up

-One factor that is working in your favor is that there are more homes available.
+One factor that is working in people’s favor is that there are more homes available in LA.
 According to First tuesday Journal, the inventory of homes in L.A. rose 28% in 2024 and then another 14% by October 2025.
 That is 14,343 active listings — the highest number of active listings for this time of year since 2018.

 Should I Really Buy Now?